schnitzi/rampart/README.md

-Moves that result in a checkmate do in fact generate the standard algebraic checkmate symbol `#` at the end of their move names, but in many move generators this is extra baggage that is not worth checking for at the move generation stage.
-There is no standard algebraic symbol for stalemate, so you won't be able to test for that.
+Moves that result in a checkmate do in fact generate the standard algebraic checkmate symbol `#` at the end of their move names, but in many move generators this is extra baggage that is not worth checking for at the move generation stage, so adjust your tests accordingly.
+There is no standard algebraic symbol for stalemate, so you won't be able to test for that via the move name.

 ### Type 3: Move rollbacks